martinseeger2002/DogecoinArcade/README.md

 This script creates and updates JSON files in the `wallets` directory.
 Each wallet file is named after the wallet's receiving address.

+---

+### getWalletSmsContent.py
+This script retrieves all SMS-related ordinals from the wallet's JSON and saves the content in the smscontent folder.
+It organizes the SMS data for further processing.

+---

+### decryptWalletSmsContent.py
+This script decrypts the encrypted files in the smscontent folder and saves each file in its original format.
+The decrypted files are saved with the <txid>.<mime type extension> format and updates the ./smslogs/<contact address>.json with relevant details.

+---

+###SendSms.py
+This script sends an encrypted JSON message to a contact's wallet address.
+It also creates an entry in the ./smslogs/<contact address>.json to record the transaction.

+---

+###getPubKey.py
+This module is used by decryptWalletSmsContent.py to fetch the public key and address associated with a specific transaction ID (TXID).

+---

 Example of a wallet JSON file:

 ```json